 The work here in Abruzzo is progressing, slowly but surely.
 We’re starting to get asked into people’s homes, which is a major step here!
 They’ve even invited us to their big celebrations in restaurants.
 And we’re also helping out at some refugee camps!

 But the best part is that we got to share with some of the students (brought on by the Paris terrorist attacks) that Christ vanquishes fear.
 And that even death itself is nothing to fear if we know where we’re going and who we’ll spend it with.

-In fact, we’re trying to figure out how to carve out a bit more time to start literacy classes with them.
-Most can’t read or can barely read.
-And as a result, have very confused ideas about the Bible.
+We’re trying to figure out how to carve out a bit more time to start literacy classes with them.
+Most can’t read at all or can barely read, and have very confused ideas about the Bible.

 We alo invited some of our African friends to our church’s Thanksgiving Day celebration this coming weekend.
 And our daughter and family are coming down from up north too!
 So we’ll have a special weekend!